SSAgov/uef-usability-findings/uef-findings-round23.md

 - Conducted remote usability testing via Zoom with 10 participants on March 6–13, 2024.
   - Ten participants joined the session on their laptop or desktop.
   - UXG Staff used laptops that run on the UXG Off-Net Working Environment (UOWE).
-  - Participants were tested on an 'Apply for Disability Application' Prototype via the Axure RP online tool, Axshare Cloud.
+  - Participants were tested on an 'Apply for Disability Application' Prototype via the Axure RP online tool, Axure Cloud.
 - Collected participant information in a pre-study demographic questionnaire, which indicated:
   - Four males, three females, three non-binary.
   - Participants ranged in age from 18-67, with a median age of 42.5.